restatedev/vscode-extension/README.md

 ## 🚀 Features

 - **Auto install Restate Server**: Installs automatically Restate server in your project directory.
+For more info about the server license, checkout https://www.npmjs.com/package/@restatedev/restate-server
 - **Start/Stop Restate Server**: Easily toggle a local Restate server instance directly from VS Code status bar.
 - **Auto register service**: Detects when Restate SDK starts and automatically starts the restate-server with it, and registers the deployment.
 Only works with Typescript and Golang SDK at the moment.
 - ***Snippets**: Some handy restate snippets.